A new survey reveals that Instagram is the worst social media site in terms of its impact on the mental health of young people.

 Here are 12 signs that you too could be addicted to social media.

-1. You can't get beyond the main course in a restaurant before you get out your phone and instagram the duck confit.
+can't get beyond the main course in a restaurant before you get out your phone and instagram the duck confit.

 In fact, you are itching to snap away by the time the first course arrives.
 Ideally, you would chronicle the bread basket within three minutes of arriving.